Senior Research Associate

 PhD (University of Hohenheim)

-The theoretical and empirical analysis of consumer behaviour and (behavioural) public policy; health behaviour; health policy evaluation; social data science, machine learning, and econometrics.
+My research addresses the theoretical and empirical analysis of consumer behaviour and (behavioural) public policy; health behaviour; health policy evaluation; and social data science, machine learning, and econometrics.

 Professional experience